 How can I afford Stanford?

-Is there minimum GPA, GRE, TOEFL scores?
+Are there minimum GRE and TOEFL scores?

 Stanford requires a minimum score for the TOEFL.
 We do not have a minimum GRE score requirement.
 For our decision about admission and financial aid, we consider the entire application.
 However, many successful applicants have GRE scores in these ranges or higher: Math 750-800, Verbal 400-500.
 We also have access to additional funding for applicants with scores above 1,400 for the combined verbal and quantitative scores.
-A strong analytical score is also important, in particular for applicants interested in Post-MS Studies.
+A strong analytical score is also important, in particular for applicants interested in post-MS studies.

 If my TOEFL score is below the minimum, will my application still be considered?